matthewtyler/matthewtyler.github.io/index.md

 ## Bio

 I'm an Assistant Professor in the Department of Political Science at Rice University.
-My research explores political methodology, with a focus on understanding and addressing measurement challenges in the study of partisan polarization and political behavior.
+I specialize in political methodology, with a focus on understanding and addressing measurement and causal inference challenges in the study of partisan polarization.
 I am a Principal Investigator on a National Science Foundation (NSF) CAREER grant, which supports my work on developing statistical solutions for survey measurement errors.
 I earned my PhD in Political Science from Stanford University in 2021 and hold bachelor's degrees in Statistical Science and Mathematics from Duke University.

 [DOWNLOAD CV](https://www.dropbox.com/s/sm0pfjekpzdykd7/CV.pdf?dl=0)